AusClimateService/npcp/reports/phase1/phase1_report.md

-For the cross validation task, substantial biases remain in the precipitation climatology even after the application of the univariate methods.
+For the cross validation task, substantial biases remain in the precipitation climatology even after the application of the various univariate methods.
 In fact, a simple replication of the training data is the best performing "method", followed by QDM, QME and ECDFm (e.g. Figure 6.1.4 to 6.1.7).
+The MRNBC multivariate method performs as well as the best univariate method in relation to annual mean preciptation but slightly worse than the univariate methods on the seasonal cycle.
+The MBCn method performs poorly.
-While the raw RCM data tends to be (but is not always) less biased than the raw GCM data, biases tend to be (but are not always) lower if the GCM data is not dynamically downscaled prior to applying bias correction.
+While the raw RCM data tends to be (but is not always) less biased than the raw GCM data, biases tend to be (but are not always) lower if the GCM data is not dynamically downscaled prior to applying univariate bias correction.

 <p align="center">
     <img src="pr_mean-bias_task-xvalidation_CSIRO-ACCESS-ESM1-5_BOM-BARPA-R.png">